-There are a number of applications of logic-based ontologies in the field of databases [19, 6].
+There are many applications of logic-based ontologies in the field of databases [20, 6].
 Firstly, reasoning can be used to identify problems in the conceptual data model of an existing system, or during the development of a system.
 If the data model is expressed as an ontology, reasoning can be used to find semantic inconsistencies such as any concepts that are unsatisfiable.
-An example of this is the ICOM tool for intelligent conceptual modeling [20].
+An example of this is the ICOM tool for intelligent conceptual modeling [21].

 Furthermore, when using an ontology as conceptual data model, it is possible to reason over queries.
 In other words, it is often possible to simplify the query before it is posted to the database, or even to answer the query without doing a table lookup.
-Reasoning can also be used for so-called intelligent querying, i.e. answering queries utilising logic-based reasoning that can't be answered by standard query mechanisms [21].
+Reasoning can also be used for so-called intelligent querying, i.e. answering queries utilising logic-based reasoning that can't be answered by standard query mechanisms [22].
 (Note, by reasoning over queries we exclude the types of query simplifications which are possible with standard database technology.)

 With regards to the coupling of ontologies to databases, several of the initial tools that were developed, imported the data from a database into the ontology as instance data (see Section 6.2.2).
-Examples are DataMaster, RDB2Onto and Relational.OwL [16, 22, 17].
-Other tools such as DB2OWL, VisAVis, DBOM, R2O, D2R Map, D2RQ and OBDA retain the database separate from the ontology implementation and provide an ontology-to-database mapping mechanism to interact with the data [23, 24, 25, 26, 27, 18].
+Examples are DataMaster, RDB2Onto and Relational.OwL [17, 23, 18].
+Other tools such as DB2OWL, VisAVis, DBOM, R2O, D2R Map, D2RQ and OBDA retain the database separate from the ontology implementation and provide an ontology-todatabase mapping mechanism to interact with the data [24, 25, 26, 27, 28, 19].
 Except for OBDA, these tools support the coupling to database data using binary relations only and they mostly do not support the latest OWL 2.0 standard or state of the art reasoning technologies.
-For the purpose of this paper, we limit the discussion to tools that support the most recent developments in OWL reasoning, namely SHER [28] and the work related to DL-Lite and the OBDA toolset [29, 30, 31].
+For the purpose of this paper, we limit the discussion to tools that support the most recent developments in OWL reasoning, namely SHER [29] and the work related to DL-Lite and the OBDA toolset [30, 31, 32].

-One of the most active fields of research in the area of combining formal ontologies with large databases, is in the DL-Lite family of description logics [32, 33].
-In this research the intent is to provide access to data in a database through a mediating ontology.
-The ontology provides the semantic model of the data which should allow for inferring new knowledge about the data, the verification of data integrity and semantic data integration.
-An OBDA plugin for Protégé is available for this purpose that provides ontology editing and data mapping functionality, as well as a querying facility that allows a user to query the database through the mediating ontology [29, 30, 31].
+One of the most active fields of research in the area of combining formal ontologies with large databases, is in the DL-Lite family of description logics [33, 34].
+The intent is to provide access to data in a database through a mediating ontology.
+The ontology provides the semantic model of the data which should allow for the inference of new knowledge from the data, the verification of data integrity and semantic data integration.
+An OBDA plugin for Protégé is available for this purpose that provides ontology editing and data mapping functionality, as well as a querying facility that allows a user to query the database through the mediating ontology [30, 31, 32].

 The biggest disadvantage of the DL-Lite and OBDA approach is the limited expressiveness of DL-Lite.
 However, inference of subsumption queries already provide a user with functionality that is not readily available in RDBMSs with SQL queries.
 In addition, the fact that a query can be posed to the data source through the ontological domain model is regarded as a substantial benefit by most users.
 This advantage means that it should not be necessary to appoint database and SQL specialists in order to extract relevant information from the relational data sources.
 A domain expert should be able to extract information using domain knowledge through the ontology in a far more intuitive way.